asargin-dev/gogeo-reactive-web-app/README.md

-# Simple Go API
+# Geo Reactive Go Web App

-Server side go web app.
+Server side web app that is written with Golang.

 It gathers some specific user informations.